 Try making space for non-screen activities at least three hours before heading to sleep.
 Such activities might include reading, a slow night walk, or a warm bath.

-With blue light exposure from our screens, our bodies tend to slow the production of the hormone melatonin, inhibiting the signals sent to our brain that it’s time to go to sleep.
+Blue light exposure from our screen tells our bodies to slow the production of the hormone melatonin, inhibiting the signals sent to our brain that it’s time to go to sleep.

 5. Progressive Muscle Relaxation

 Progressive muscle relaxation (also known as deep muscle relaxation) is a physical technique you can use before bed to isolate muscle groups and move through your body to achieve relaxation.
 Practice this technique by slowly tensing your feet for 10 seconds and then releasing that tension for 15 seconds.